-Therefore, pursuant to Article 40(3)(a) of the REACH Regulation, the Registrant is required to carry out the proposed study: Pre-natal developmental toxicity study in rats or rabbits, oral route (test method: EU B.31/OECD 414) using the analogue substance Rosin, CAS No. 8050-09-7.

-d) Notes for consideration by the Registrant
+Therefore, pursuant to Article 40(3) of the REACH Regulation, the Registrant is required to carry out the proposed study: Pre-natal developmental toxicity study in rats or rabbits, oral route (test method: EU B.31/OECD 414).
+Depending on whether the result of the proposed OECD 408 studies or available/on-going OECD 422 studies may or may not enable the Registrant to confirm its assumption that Rosin, reaction products with formaldehyde, CAS No 91081-53-7 (EC No 293-659-0) is not more hazardous than Rosin CAS No. 8050-09-7 d) Notes for consideration by the Registrant